lucasjellema/katacoda-scenarios/introduction-graalvm/step6.md

 `node --jvm --vm.cp application-bundle.jar joker3.js`{{execute}}

 ## VALIDATOR APPLICATION - Node calling Java calling JavaScript
 Open file validateJS2J2JS.js.
 The JavaScript application wants to validate a Postal Code.
-The developer knew about the Java Class ValidateThroughNPMValidator that we created a little earlier on, so she though she might as well make use of it.
+The developer knew about the Java Class ValidateThroughNPMValidator that we created a little earlier on, so she thought she might as well make use of it.

 Run the application with this command
 `node --jvm --vm.cp application-bundle.jar validateJS2J2JS.js`{{execute}}